 In a hospital, even food service is driven by software.
 It is especially important as physicians regularly order special or restrictive diets for medical reasons.
 If you work in food service and learn your department’s software, you have a decent chance at an entry level position supporting that system.
 Some of the top hospital dietary software providers are Vision, DFM, and CBORD.

 I hope this post has given you some ideas and inspiration to begin a technology career.
 Once you have secured one of these positions, there are few limits to how far you can go in Healthcare Information Technology.
 Let me know what you think, and if I can answer any questions.
-You can reach out to me from the contact form on this site, or from Google+, or Twitter @HealthITSkills.
+You can reach out to me from the contact form on this site, or Twitter @HealthITSkills.